ringolol/Spoofy/README.md

 <img src="Docs/clip.gif" height="550">

-Spoofy runs a local proxy that intercepts HTTPS connections and fragments TLS ClientHello packets, preventing DPI engines from reading the SNI (Server Name Indication) and blocking your traffic.
+Spoofy runs a local proxy that intercepts HTTP/HTTPS connections and fragments TLS ClientHello packets, preventing DPI engines from reading the SNI (Server Name Indication) and blocking your traffic.
 It also routes selected domains through an Outline server.

 > ⚠️ This project is fully vibe-coded.